 Their persistent coverage of atrocities against Dalits has forced 6000 police complaints.
-But with funds drying up, Dalits Media Watch now faces an imminent shutdown.
+But with funds drying up, Dalits Media Watch HAS DECIDED TO SHUT DOWN OPERATIONS.
 Their only hope is you and me.
-In one click you can save one of India’s most impactful news organisations.
+In one click you can help revive one of India’s most impactful news organisations.

 4th of September, 2014 was a remarkable day.
 The National Human Rights Commission in Delhi registered 101 complaints of atrocities and discrimination against Dalits on a SINGLE DAY.